Cremation by country: France

+Bulgaria

+Bulgaria has one of the lowest cremation rates in the world, reporting a cremation rate of 6.76% in 2021.

+Greece

+Greece has one of the lowest cremation rates in the world, reporting a cremation rate of 2% in 2021.
+Despite strong opposition from the Greek Orthodox Church, cremation became legal in February 2016.

 Ireland

 Cremation has been on the increase in Ireland in the last decade.
 This is largely due to both the expense of burial plots and their (lack of) availability.
 In 2017, almost 20% of deaths in Ireland involved cremation.
-There are five crematoria in Ireland, three of which are located in Dublin (Glasnevin (the first facility of its type in Ireland, established in 1982), Newland's Cross, Harold's Cross), one in Cavan and one in Cork.
+There are five crematoria in Ireland, three of which are located in Dublin: Glasnevin (the first facility of its type in Ireland, established in 1982), Newland's Cross, Harold's Cross), one in Cavan and one in Cork.
 However, access to these cremation facilities is not restricted to people living in Dublin or Cork.
 Anyone may arrange for a cremation to take place in any of these crematoria.
 Another crematorium opened in Shannon in 2017.

 Spain

 Cremations are booming in Spain: in 2006, just 16% of deaths involved cremation, but by 2016 that figure had risen to 36%.
 Around half of all deceased are cremated in Barcelona.
 In 2019, the total number of deaths was 417,000, of which 44% were cremated.
+In 2023, the total number of deaths wasa 436,124, of which 47.8% were cremated.

 Portugal

 The first crematorium in Portugal opened in 1925, but was closed in 1936.
 In 1985, it was reopened.
 Currently (2018 data), 20% of the deceased in Portugal are cremated.
 In 2005 that figure only reached 4.2%.
-In the country's capital, Lisbon, the number of incinerations reaches 54%.
+In the country's capital, Lisbon, the number of cremations reached 54%.